19 Real-life Examples of Accountability in the Workplace

 I always keep track of my work for two reasons.

-Firstly, it allows you to measure your progress and opportunities for improvement accurately.
+First of all, it allows you to measure your progress and opportunities for improvement accurately.

 Reviewing completed tasks regularly allows you to identify strengths and weaknesses that may not be as apparent daily.